gsrohde/testBML/skelBML_news.md

 - This version adds a startup script that can be used to initialize a new BioCro module library.
-- Any module libraries that were forked from earlier versions of `skelBML` will need to run `script/module_library_setup.R` when updating to version 2.0.0.
+- Any module libraries that were based on earlier versions of `skelBML` will need to run `script/module_library_setup.R` when updating to version 2.0.0.

 # skelBML VERSION 1.0.0